uv-software/PCANBasic-Wrapper/Sources/CANAPI/README.md

 ## This and That

-### SVN Repo
+### CAN API V3 Reference

-The CAN API V3 sources are maintained in a SVN repo to synchronized them between the different CAN API V3 wrapper repos.
+A generic documentation of the CAN API V3 application programming interface can be found [here](https://uv-software.github.io/CANAPI-Docs/#/).

 ### Dual-License